changukie/Angela/README.md

 Age: 19 y/o

 # Things I Love
     • I spend most of my time on fangirling and supporting my favorite artists and actor!
     I also love to paint and draw whenever i have free time.
 I love traveling and watching documentaries about traveling abroad!
 I want to study BS in International Relations when i get the opportunities in the future!

-hjmvh
+hj

+mvh
 jmmiv
+nna hz

 1.